 A guide for using text messages to communicate with employees

-Your employees sift through a lot of information every day.
-Whether it’s for work or their personal life, you’re competing with dozens of messages across many channels.
-Add remote or hybrid work to the mix, and your job communicating with employees is harder than ever.
-It’s also more important than ever.
+No matter the size of your organization or the industry you’re in, employees sift through a LOT of information every day.
+Whether it’s for work or their personal life, you’re competing for attention with dozens of messages across many channels.
+Add remote or hybrid work to the mix, plus employees without access to every channel, and the job of informing and engaging employees is harder than ever.

+Employee comms are also more important than ever.
 So, how do you cut through the noise?

-No need to add another internal tool
+No need to add another internal app

 Employees aren’t always at a desk